+‘The key clicked loudly in the lock and Arianwyn pushed the door wide.
 The Spellorium seemed to heave a dusty sigh of relief as though it had been holding its breath, waiting for this moment.’

-Whilst hexes and charms do exist, Arianwyn is not a witch in the traditional sense; there is not a black cat or cauldron in sight – although James did, he told us during our live webinar, debate with his publisher Chicken House Books about the need for a broomstick!
-This modern approach to witchcraft is refreshing and we adore Arianwyn’s kind nature and the friendships she makes, even at times attempting to soothe her ‘frenemy’, shiny haired, tight-lipped, newly qualified witch Gimma.
+While hexes and charms do exist, Arianwyn is not a witch in the traditional sense; there is not a black cat or cauldron in sight!
+In fact, when we interviewed author James Nicol live online, he spoke of his debate with publisher Chicken House Books about the need for a broomstick!
+This modern approach to witchcraft is refreshing and we adore Arianwyn’s kind nature and the friendships she makes.
+She even attempts, at times, to soothe her ‘frenemy’, shiny haired, tight-lipped, newly qualified witch Gimma.

 During our interview, James explained that antagonists in children’s books are not designed to be truly evil.
 Most people in life never encounter true evil, he says.
 But most of us can recognise the irritation and anger our soon-to-be beloved Arianwyn experiences at the hand of others.
 Gimma, for example, pushes Arianwyn’s buttons throughout the series.
 Mayor Belcher and teacher Miss Newam are equal parts irritating and amusing.
 And, of course, witches always encounter dark spirits in some form – crawlers, snotlings, pangorbaks and such-like play their part in testing Arianwyn and thrilling the reader.

 “All our spells, thus far, remain ineffective.
 And it is time for new ideas, new spells… or maybe old ones.”